kezhaozhang/kezhaozhang.GitHub.io/_posts/2022-06-16-xgboost-gpu.md

 - `n_workers` in `LocalCUDACluster` can be set to 1 to use a single GPU and more than 1 for multiple GPUs.
 - The data must be converted into Dask arrays and broken into multiple chunks.
 If there is only a single chunk in the data, XGBoost will run on only one GPU even though `n_workers` is set to more than 1 in `LocalCUDACluster`.

-The GPU status can be monitored with the `nvidia-smi` command, and Figures 3 and 4 show running on a single GPU and two GPUs, respectively.
+The GPU status can be monitored with the `nvidia-smi` command, and Figures 3 and 4 show the status of running on a single GPU and two GPUs, respectively.

 <figure>
   <center>